-As lockdown restrictions have meant millions of us have had to to work from home, one positive side-effect among the host of negatives has been the ability of firms to increase their efficiency, lower costs and still remain in constant communication thanks to cloud phone systems.
+As lockdown restrictions have meant millions of us have had to work from home, one positive side-effect among the host of negatives has been the ability of firms to increase their efficiency, lower costs and remain in constant communication thanks to cloud phone systems.

 A new phenomenon

 I’ve been working in the communications sector for 25 years and have never experienced anything like it.

 We’re now selling office phone systems to people who don’t have an office.